The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Results

 Fig.~\ref{fig:MW2} shows the distribution in the energy-angular momentum plane of the whole set of globular clusters in the 2x(1:10) accretions simulations.
-The distribution of the in-situ population of globular clusters has been stacked and is shown by the density map, while accreted GCs (belonging to satellite 1: left panel, to satellite 2: right panel) are shown as circles.
+The distribution of the in-situ population of globular clusters has been stacked and is shown by grey circles, while accreted GCs (belonging to satellite 1: left panel, to satellite 2: right panel) are shown as colour-coded circles according to the different $\Phi_{orb}$ and linked by a dashed line.
 As we can see in Fig.~\ref{fig:MW2}, in-situ and accreted globular clusters overlap almost everywhere in the $E - L_{z}$ space.
-Only for $E\gtrsim-6$ and/or $L_z\lesssim-3$ in principle can we distinguish the two groups.
+Only for $E\gtrsim-6$ and/or $L_z\lesssim-3$ in principle we can distinguish the two groups.
 Even in that case, however, it is not possible to identify from which of the two satellites the clusters originate because, as mentioned above, these clusters appear mixed, that is clusters originating from different satellites can end up having similar energies and angular momenta.
 Moreover, the trend between $\Phi_{orb}$ and the final $L_z$ found for high-energy clusters in the case of a single accretion is clearly washed out in the case of two mergers.
 Looking, for example, at the case of satellites accreted with an initial orbital inclination of $\Phi_{orb}=180^\circ$ (as for the simulations MWsat\_n2\_$\Phi$0-180 and MWsat\_n2\_$\Phi$180-90), the final distribution of their clusters in the $E-L_z$ plane is different for the two 2x(1:10) simulations (compare the top-left and top-right panels of Fig.~\ref{fig:MW2}).
 This distribution appears also different from the one generated by clusters whose progenitor is on a $\Phi_{orb}=180^\circ$ inclination orbit, in the case of a single accretion (Fig.~\ref{fig:MW1}).
 This indicates that -- unless there are strong reasons to think that the Galaxy experienced only a main massive accretion (and not a few) -- we cannot infer from the current distribution of its accreted globular cluster population the inclination of the progenitor satellite. \\